Windows 11 Not Recognizing External USB DVD Drives Errors Fixed

 reg.exe add "HKLM\System\CurrentControlSet\Services\atapi\Controller0" /f /v EnumDevice1 /t REG_DWORD /d 0x00000001

-Step 3: After you enter the command, press the Enter key to execute the command.
-Once the command completes and you see the "The operation completed successfully" message, close the Command Prompt window and restart your computer.
-Now check if the external USB CD/DVD drive is recognized in Windows 11 Device Manager or not.
+Step 3: Press Enter to execute the command.
+Once you see "The operation completed successfully," close the Command Prompt and restart your computer.
+Check if the external USB DVD/CD drive is now recognized in Device Manager.

 Video How to Fix Windows 11 Not Recognizing DVD Drive Issues